 Environment, Health and Safety is prioritizing testing fixtures that have similar components to those that have tested positive for lead or are of a similar age.
 When we test a fixture, we remove it from service until the results of the test come back.
 If there is any level of lead detected, the fixture is removed from service completely and the process to replace that water source begins.

-Below is a list of the buildings that have fixtures that have detectable amounts of lead as well as the notifications that were sent to the occupants.
+Below is a list of the buildings that have fixtures that have detectable amounts of lead.

 - Fordham Hall (09/19/22)